Events from some of the most prestigious venues in the world, brought to you via satellite.

 These will be shown on our state-of-the-art High Definition Cinema System with Dolby Surround Sound.

-Helen Mirren stars as Queen Elizabeth II in this Olivier and Tony Award-winning play exploring six decades of private weekly audiences between the monarch and her 12 prime ministers, from Churchill to Cameron.
+Helen Mirren stars as Queen Elizabeth II exploring six decades of private weekly audiences between the monarch and 12 Prime Ministers, from Churchill to Cameron.

 ScreeningThe AudienceA National Theatre Screening26th February | £16Thursday 7pmMORE INFOBOOK TICKETS